Frequently Asked Questions

+My son loves the playgrounds at Children's Beach, Sconset and Jetties Beach.
 On rainy days head to the Whaling Museum or Maria Mitchell foundation sites-also great activities to do with kids.
 The Weezie Library for Children at the historical Nantucket Atheneum is also fun for kids and there is a small outdoor play area on the site.
 Catch a movie at the Dreamland Theater or Starlight Theater or one of the wonderful theater productions put on by the Theater Workshop of nantucket or the White Heron Theater Company.

 Check the weekly calendar in the local paper for events and activities and find many free seasonal guides with listings at the Visitor Services office on Federal St.

 Many of your recipes contain Rapadura instead of regular sugar, What is Rapadura and where can I purchase it?